ZachAlba/305_Project/business/userResearch.md

 ## Observation 2

 - Observation Statement:
+    A potential user mentioned that they would like to see a currently listened to feature.
 - Supporting Data:
+    A large percentage of people ranked wanting to connect with friends on this app as a 5.
+By adding this feature we would be able to create a way for people to easily share music with friends.
 - Team Action (if any):
+    We can add a currently listened to feature or maybe add something called last played so users can see the most recent song their friends have heard.

 ## Observation 3